Knowledge base

 Has this FAQ been helpful?

-This guide explains how to manage the password of an email address from an Infomaniak Mail Service.
+This guide explains how to reset or delete the passwords of an email address from an Infomaniak Mail Service.

 Preamble